gofr-dev/gofr/docs/quick-start/observability/page.md

 {% figure src="/quick-start-logs.png" alt="Pretty Printed Logs" /%}

-  Logs are well-structured, they are of type JSON when exported to a file, such that they can be pushed to logging systems such as [Loki](https://grafana.com/oss/loki/), elastic search etc.
+  Logs are well-structured, they are of type JSON when exported to a file, such that they can be pushed to logging systems such as {% new-tab-link title="Loki" href="https://grafana.com/oss/loki/" /%}, elastic search etc.

 ## Metrics
 Metrics enable performance monitoring by providing insights into response times, latency, throughput, and resource utilization.